Ana María Izurieta

-Ana María Izurieta (born 13 January 1993) is a female artistic gymnast who competes for Spain but is a native of Guayaquil, Ecuador.
+Ana María Izurieta (born 13 January 1993) is an artistic gymnast.
+Born in Ecuador, she represents Spain internationally.

 2009

 At the 2009 Glasgow World Cup in Glasgow, Scotland, Izurieta tied for the gold medal on balance beam and earned the bronze on floor exercise.

 Izurieta placed 4th in the women's individual all-around event at the 2009 European Artistic Gymnastics Championships in Milan in April 2009.
 She also tied for fourth on floor exercise.

 She was unable to take part in the all-around competition of the 2009 World Artistic Gymnastics Championships in London owing to injury, despite having qualified in eleventh place in the 2009 World Artistic Gymnastics Championships – Women's qualification in October 2009.

 2010

 At the 35th Memorial Joaquin Blume competition in June, Izurieta won the all-around (56.25).

 She also captured the all-around title at the 2010 Spanish National Championships.

 At October's 2010 World Championships in Rotterdam, the Netherlands, Izurieta injured her left ankle during the vault competition.